Gabby Petito case: Forensic psychiatrist weighs in on Utah officers' bodycam footage, Laundrie family

 FBI agents entered Laundrie's parents' home on Monday and temporarily removed them from the premises.

-Fox News' Greg Norman and Paul Best contributed to this report.
+Fox News' Mike Ruiz, Greg Norman and Paul Best contributed to this report.